Jay Harris (boxer)

-Jay Harris (born 25 August 1990) is a Welsh professional boxer who has held the Commonwealth flyweight title since 2017 and previously the European flyweight title in 2019.
+Jay Harris (born 25 August 1990) is a Welsh former professional boxer.
+He twice held the European flyweight title as well as being British and Commonwealth champion.
+Harris also challenged for the World Boxing Council (WBC) flyweight title in 2020.

 Early life

 Harris was born on 25 August 1990 in Swansea, growing up in the Townhill area of the city.
 He is the son of former British featherweight champion, Peter Harris, who is also his trainer.
 Harris began boxing at the age of 12 after going to the gym with a friend.
 Alongside boxing, he works part-time at Amazon.